top of page

 We organise trips to France and hold local events with a French flavour for members and non-members throughout the year.

-We are not an exclusive group.
+We are not an exclusive set.
 Alfriston and Veules-les-Roses are our hubs, but both groups welcome members and supporters of all ages, from neighbouring areas.
 You don’t have to speak French, or be a host, but this of course can add to the fun.

 If you are interested in supporting our group, if you want to enjoy new friendships on both sides of the Channel and be invited to all our events, social, cultural, gastronomic and sporty, just get in touch!